tuanngocnguyen/moodle-format_grid/Readme.md

 History
 =============
 Version 2.9.0.2.
   1. Added the capability to delete a section.
   2. Fixed 'Pointless try...catch block in setup_displayed_image() (lib.php)' - #15.
+  3. Add option to fit content popup to window size - #16 - thanks to Anthony Kuske - https://github.com/antriver.
+  4. Tidied up, added reset options and improved #16.
+  5. Optimised 'absolute' positioning of shadebox in light of #16.

 Version 2.9.0.1.
   1. First 'release candidate' version for Moodle 2.9.